Navy allows sailors to move off USS George Washington after multiple suicides

 More than 200 sailors on the USS George Washington took the opportunity Monday to move off the ship to accommodations at a local installation.
 The move is part of the Navy's response to support the crew who lost three shipmates to suicide within one week in April.

-The commanding officer of the USS George Washington, Capt.
-Brent Gaut, plans to offer every sailor onboard the option of moving to an off-ship location, according to the Navy.
-The first 200 moved Monday, and the Navy is making arrangements to move more if desired.
+The USS George Washington is also making plans for a two-day stand down to discuss mental health and the quality of life on the ship, Meier said.

+In describing what he called "an operational pause," Meier said, "I'm a little bit less concerned or a lot less concerned right now about schedule and ship's force work.
+And I'm much more concerned about the mental health of the crew, the workload on the crew, and how we move forward with that."

-The USS George Washington has been docked in Norfolk, Virginia, since 2017 for a multi-year overhaul that in the long-term will keep the aircraft carrier serviceable for years to come, but in the short term has effectively turned the ship into a construction zone.
+The USS George Washington has been docked at Newport News Shipbuilding in Virginia since 2017 for a multi-year overhaul that in the long-term will keep the aircraft carrier serviceable for years to come, but in the short term has effectively turned the ship into a construction zone.

+The estimated completion of the overhaul for the George Washington has slid to March 2023, which means that it will be roughly two years between when sailors moved aboard in April 2021 and the expected delivery date — which Meier said in hindsight is "probably a year too long" for the sailors to have been on the ship.

 While the ship is undergoing the overhaul, a certain number of sailors are required aboard in order to provide ship security, run essential equipment, and maintain fire and flood watches.